masumrana0/LaundryHub/README.md

 - **Database:** MongoDB
 - **Authentication:** JSON Web Tokens (JWT)
 - **Additional Libraries:** Redux (for state management), Axios (for API requests)

-## Contact

-For any questions or support, please reach out to our team at support@laundryhub.com.